foxkit-us/supergameherm/README.md

 ensure compatibility with MSVC.

 ## Does this work as a practical emulator?
 Not yet.
-There's no graphics or sound.
+There's no sound, and only limited graphics support.
 We're working on it.

 ## What systems does this run on?
 It's mostly written in ANSI C99.
 There are some portability shims for lesser